ColCoutts/management-api-exercise/README.md

 ### Creating Custom Whitelist Rule

 Like in the previous step we will just start with a generic Whitelist Rule that we can specify the permitted user as well as check which client is trying to access this rule.
-I start by adding 'request' as well as a check for the ```context.clientName``` as well as supply a test user to be authorized.
+I start by adding 'request' as well as a check for the ```context.clientName``` and supply a test user to be authorized.
 This will handle the basic requirement of checking user validation before continuing on.

 ```
   const request = require('request');